CMPA is the most common food allergy in babies and children. Here are the symptoms to look out for.

-Cows’ milk protein allergy (CMPA) is the most common food allergy in infants and children, affecting around 2-7% in the UK.
-In CMPA the allergy is to one of the proteins found in cow’s milk.
+Cows’ milk protein allergy (CMPA) is the most common food allergy in babies and children, affecting around 2-7% of young people in the UK.
+In CMPA the allergy is to one of the proteins found in cows' milk.

-CMPA usually develops early in life, after the first tastes of cows’ milk, either as formula milk or used in weaning foods.
-Sometimes it can occur in babies which are breastfed if the mum drinks cows’ milk (although this is much rarer).
+CMPA usually develops after the baby first tastes cows’ milk, either in formula milk or used in weaning foods.
+Sometimes it can occur in breastfed babies if the mum drinks cows’ milk (although this is much rarer).

 What are the symptoms?

-Symptoms can take minutes to hours to develop, and can vary between infants, but can include:
+Symptoms take minutes to hours to develop, and can vary between babies, but can include:

 - Mouth/throat swelling